 Stellenbosch offers a variety of options for students from different faith communities.
 The town has numerous churches, as well as a synagogue and mosque.

 Numerous restaurants, coffee shops and fast-food outlets in Stellenbosch cater for all kinds of tastes, and budgets.
 These are located all over the town.
-The area around Dorp, Church, Andringa and Ryneveld Streets is particularly inviting, and you will find South Africans and tourists sitting down to a meal, coffee or a glass of wine all over the pavements.
+The area around Dorp, Church, Andringa and Ryneveld Streets is particularly inviting, and you will find South Africans and tourists sitting down to a meal, coffee or a glass of wine on the sidewalks.

 If you enjoy sport, Stellenbosch University is the ideal place to study.
 The university prides itself on its history of outstanding sporting achievements.
 The home of sport is Coetzenburg, where not only provincial and national players are produced, but where thousands of students participate in a variety of sports for recreation and sheer enjoyment.
 Situated between Stellenbosch Mountain and the Eerste River, and facing the magnificent mountain scenery of the Jonkershoek Valley, it is one of the finest sporting complexes in the country.
 Coetzenburg is also used as a training ground for international super athletes.